wasm3/wasm3/README.md

 * The return argument is a trap/exception and program flow control signal
 * The M3 program code is traversed by each operation calling the next.
 The operations themselves drive execution forward.
 There is no outer control structure.
     * Because operations end with a call to the next function, the C compiler will tail-call optimize most operations.
-* Finally, note that x86/ARM calling conventions pass initial arguments through registers, and indirect jumps are branch predicted.
+* Finally, note that x86/ARM calling conventions pass initial arguments through registers, and the indirect jumps between operations are branch predicted.

 #### The End Result

 Since operations all have a standardized signature and arguments are tail-call passed through to the next, the M3 "virtual" machine registers end up mapping directly to real CPU registers.
+It's not virtual!
 Instead, it's a meta machine with very low execution impedance.

 |M3 Register                  |x86 Register|
 |-----------------------------|------------|